0xReisearch/hanabi-1/example_data/README.md

 - No missing values allowed
 - Should cover the same time period as hourly data
 - Classification values must be one of: "Extreme Fear", "Fear", "Neutral", "Greed", "Extreme Greed"
+- All column names must be lowercase as shown above

 ## Data Preprocessing